How People with Color Blindness See Your Holiday Email Campaigns

 2. Consider other holiday color combinations

-Or, embrace other holiday colors!
-You might use blue and white to depict a snowy scene, silver and gold for a classy Christmas feel, or black and white to advertise Black Friday deals.
+You might use blue and white to depict a snowy scene, silver and gold for a classy Christmas, or black and white in Black Friday emails.
 Not only will this make things easier for your entire audience to consume your emails, it can also help you stand out from the hundreds of red and green emails they’ll get this season.

 BarkBox embraced this concept in their holiday email: